How to Wash Windows the Old-Fashioned Way

-When it came to washing windows, your grandmother knew just what to do to make those glass panes sparkle and shine.
+When it came to window cleaning in London, your grandmother knew just what to do to make those glass panes sparkle and shine.
 She used a simple solution made from ingredients found in most kitchens and achieved results as good as or better than those we get today with commercial cleaners.
 And this solution is one hundred percent safe and friendly to the environment.

 Materials needed for window washing:

 White vinegar.
 I recommend that you buy at least a gallon.
 It's a good all purpose cleaner and has a number of household uses besides cooking.

 · Newspapers.
 You might want to save these up for a few days before starting your project.
 I would avoid using any pages with colored ads.